SilentAuroras/elegoo-smart-car/README.md

 This uses the PlatformIO extension in VS Code or CLion, instead of the Arduino IDE.

+Pinouts are defined for the SmartCar Shield-V1.1 in the ELEGOO documentation.

 # Elegoo Car Modes

+The current modes implemented for the Elegoo Car are as follows:

 | Mode          | Status      |
 | ------------------ | ----------- |